dshomoye/dshomoye.github.io/content/blog/gatsby-web-push-notifications/index.md

 ).
 Netlify functions are basically AWS Lambda functions so if you have experience with that, it’s the same.
 Create an event handler for HTTP requests -> Process the event -> Send a response.

 I use a package called `graph-request` for making graphql requests to hasura, same as I did with Fauna.
-So all that had to be done was respond to POST and DELETE requests and then sending the appropriate query to the GraphQL endpoint.
+So all I needed was respond to POST and DELETE requests and then sending the appropriate query to the GraphQL endpoint.
 Here is what the handler for creating new subscriptions looks like:

 ```js